Cadbury Barn Trust logo

 Thanks to the adults and children who helped design, paint and decorate the new storage container alongside artists from the Northfield Arts Forum.
 The container is proving invaluable in saving time for volunteers from the Friends and the Cadbury Barn Trust who no longer have to carry equipment, displays and other materials from their homes when needed.

-Please watch our video below
+Watch our video

 Manor Farm Park Heritage Trail